protolambda/fafafa/README.md

 ## Validating

+**IMPORTANT: The deposit contract is permissioned with a token system.**

-If you like to run a validator, ping @protolambda, give your Goerli testnet Ath1 address and ask for deposit tokens.
+If you like to run a validator, ping @protolambda, give your Goerli testnet Eth1 address and ask for deposit tokens.

 ## Configuration